Harry-Chen/thu-learn-lib/README.md

 It's ok if you meet `Timeout * Async callback was not invoked within the 5000ms timeout...` error when running tests, rerun tests may resolve this problem.
 If you hate this, just add the third argument `timeout` to every testcase `it("should...", async () => void, timeout)` and make sure it's greater than 5000.

 ## Changelog

+* v2.0.0
+  * Use ES2018 in generated library
+  * Add `FailReason` to represent all strings that will be used as the reason of rejected Promises
+  * `login` and `logout` no longer return Promises

 * v1.2.2
   * Fix a function signature to keep compatibility